 This recipe adapts easily to any holiday.
 Dried cranberries, chopped dates, and pecans are just a few examples of things you can add that will make this recipe stand out even more.

-Place any leftovers in a covered container and store in the fridge for 2-3 days.
+Place any leftovers in a covered container and store them in the fridge for 2-3 days.

-No. Plain and simply, no. It doesn’t work.
+No. Plain and simple, no. It doesn’t work.